-OBJECTIVE-H: Ethical Issues
+OBJECTIVE-E: Ethical Issues

-Conduct and support research, training, and education on ethical issues specifically affecting women and girls in HIV/AIDS-related clinical, behavioral, epidemiological, and health care services research in different cultural settings.
+Conduct and support research, training, and education on ethical issues that affect the access to and participation of women and girls in HIV/AIDS-related research.

-- Develop and evaluate efforts to educate women and girls who are potential trial participants about ethical and human rights issues in human research in advance of recruitment, with the goal of obtaining fully informed and free consent. - Investigate the unintended consequences of policies and practices (including research practices) that provide special benefits to HIV-infected-as compared to uninfected and unaffected- women and girls (e.g., preferential treatment, health care benefits, access to medications, and social services).
-Conduct research to examine and determine the contexts and factors that influence when the consent process is fully voluntary and is an informed aspect of the consent process. - Investigate unintended harms and benefits that may accrue to women and girls, their families, and their communities as a result of participation in research studies. - Examine the ethical risks and benefits of studies that involve treatment versus observation of women and girls. - Investigate the ethical impact within a community of studies in which clinical trials provide the only access to therapeutics for women and girls. - Assess potential negative and beneficial consequences for women and girls of conducting community-level epidemiological research. - Study the ethical issues related to diagnostic and therapeutic strategies during pregnancy and lactation. - Study the ethical issues related to breastfeeding and its alternatives. - Study the ethical issues related to participation of women and girls in clinical trials.
+- Develop and evaluate methods to facilitate obtaining fully informed consent from potential trial participants. - Conduct research to examine and determine the factors that influence when the consent process is fully voluntary and informed. - Investigate the unintended social and community consequences of policies and practices (including research practices) that provide special benefits to HIV-infected individuals. - Investigate unintended harmful and beneficial consequences for women and girls, their families, and their communities as a result of participation in research studies. - Examine the ethical risks and benefits of studies that involve treatment versus observation of women and girls. - Investigate the ethical impact within a community of studies in which clinical trials provide the only access to therapeutics for women and girls.

+- Investigate the ethics of conducting HIV treatment and biomedical intervention research in communities that are unable to afford the treatment or prevention intervention. - Assess the potential risks and benefits for women and girls living where community-level epidemiological research is being conducted. - Study the ethical issues related to HIV-specific diagnostic and therapeutic strategies implemented during pregnancy and lactation. - Study the ethical issues related to providing family planning services and breastfeeding alternatives in communities where these interventions may not be acceptable. - Study the ethical issues related to the participation of women and girls in clinical trials.